jerrelllzw/fast-news/README.md

-# FastNews
+# WebScout

-A Telegram bot to keep you updated on fast food news in Singapore.
+A Python-based web scraper that scrapes websites of interest.

 ## Description

-Scrapes the web for fast food news and alerts you whenever there are new items.
-It currently only tracks these restaurants: McDonald's, KFC, Popeyes and Burger King.
-Check out @fastnews8_bot on Telegram!
+Scrapes the web for updates and sends them in a Telegram message.
+It currently retrieves fast food news, Uniqlo new arrivals, property listings, and BTO releases.